the-aerospace-corporation/satcat5/doc/FAQ.md

 but even more useful for things like small satellites and cubesats, which typically pack many microcontroller-based subsystems into a small volume.

+SatCat5 is used for the modular payload interface on [the Slingshot-1 cubesat mission](https://aerospace.org/article/slingshot-platform-showcase-advantages-modular-payload-architecture).

 ### Can I customize it?

 Yes!
 That's a big part of why we chose the LGPL license,